The reforms to the Initial Education and Training of Pharmacists

-In January 2021, the GPhC published revised standards for the Initial Education and Training of Pharmacists.
+In January 2021, the GPhC published revised standards for the Initial Education and Training of Pharmacists (IETP).
 These revised standards mark an exciting time for the profession as they provide a set of new learning outcomes that:

 Span the whole 5-year initial training period (MPharm degree and the foundation training year) and can link to a continuum of development into post-registration.